IObert/crypto-portfolio-restruct/readme.md

 await myManager.init({
     binanceSecret: process.env.BINANCE_SECRET,
     binanceKey: process.env.BINANCE_KEY,
-    baseCurrency: "BNB",
+    baseCurrency: "EUR"
-    fiatCurrency: "EUR",
 });
 ```

 Parameters:
 - binanceSecret: The Binance [API key](https://www.binance.com/en/support/faq/360002502072-How-to-create-API) secret
 - binanceKey: The Binance [API key](https://www.binance.com/en/support/faq/360002502072-How-to-create-API)
-- baseCurrency: The portfolio manager will calculate the portfolio sum in this token.
-It also tries to convert all other currencies in this token before it will be traded into the target currency.
+- baseCurrency: The portfolio manager will calculate the portfolio sum in this asset.
-- ? fiatCurrency: Will only be used to display the portfolio value in the summary

 > For testing purposes, you can add `test: true` to the config and pass in `prices` and `balances` as well.